Nlea/camunda-cloud-worker-corona-update/README.md

 If you want to run the worker continuously (in a more realistic environment) it is a good idea not to run it on your machine.
 To deploy it to Kubernetes on a cloud provider the following steps are needed:

 * Create a Docker image.
-If you want to publish it later on Docker hub make sure to exclude your credentials from the .env as they can be extracted from the docker image later
+If you want to publish it later on Docker hub make sure to exclude your credentials from the .env as they can be extracted from the docker image later.
+In order to get the credentials please check the **prerequirements** on top of this readme
-* Publish your Docker image at [Docker hub](https://hub.docker.com/) or you can use the image I created for the worker there: https://hub.docker.com/repository/docker/nlea/worker-send-telegram-message
+* Publish your Docker image at [Docker hub](https://hub.docker.com/) or you can use the image I created for the worker there: https://hub.docker.com/repository/docker/nlea/worker-corona-update
 * In order to communicate with Kubernetes make sure you have [kubectl](https://kubernetes.io/docs/tasks/tools/) installed on your maschine
 * For the deployment to Kubernetes the project uses the `deploy.yml` file which describe a Kubernetes Deployment resource.
 As the docker image does not contain the credentials, you need to provide them by creating a [kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/)
 ```